-Some people think of managing side effects as their main job during chemo.
-Doing all that you can to prevent and reduce side effects–especially serious ones–may be key to meeting your treatment goals.
-Of course, not all chemo delays and chemo side effects will be under your control–keep this in mind as you and your doctor discuss your chemo plan and review your treatment goals.
+Some people think of managing chemo side effects as their main job during chemotherapy (chemo).
+Doing all that you can to prevent and reduce chemo side effects–especially serious ones–is important but not always in your control.
+Keep this in mind as you and your doctor discuss your chemo plan and review your treatment goals.

-For now, you can take action to help get the most out of chemotherapy.
+For now, you can take action to help get the most out of chemo.

 - Speak with your doctor about the types of chemo side effects you may experience.

-- Work with your doctor and care team to learn how to stay on your treatment schedule by managing side effects.
+- Work with your doctor and care team to learn how to manage chemo side effects.

-- Take notes on how you are feeling so you can accurately describe any side effects to your doctor and care team.
-Alert your doctor and care team as soon as possible if you experience a fever, chills, or other signs of infection
+- Take notes on how you are feeling so you can accurately describe any chemo side effects to your doctor and care team.
+Alert your doctor and care team as soon as possible if you experience a fever, chills, or other signs of infection.

 The Chemotherapy and Infection Discussion Guide can help you understand your